alisaifee/coredis/docs/source/compatibility.rst

 BZMPOP
 ******

-Remove and return members with scores in a sorted set or block until one is available
+Removes and returns a member by score from one or more sorted sets.
+Blocks until a member is available otherwise.
+Deletes the sorted set if the last element was popped.

 - Documentation: `BZMPOP <https://redis.io/commands/bzmpop>`_
 - Implementation: :meth:`~coredis.Redis.bzmpop`